nopnop2002/esp-idf-mpu6050-dmp/README.md

 - Embed the calibration value of the sensor into the source.

-- Get Euler angles from MPU.
+- Get Euler angles from IMU.

 - Display Euler angles in browser.